MuskanSharma1/VoiceAssistant-Jarvis/README.md

    - Open Google, YouTube, or Stack Overflow instantly for quick access to information.

 2. **Information Retrieval:**
-   - Search Wikipedia for concise and accurate information on a wide array of topics.
+   - Search Wikipedia for concise and accurate information on various topics.

 3. **Development Assistance:**
    - Open Visual Studio Code (VSCode) to dive into coding projects seamlessly.